Our partner churches

 Affectionately referred to as the ‘cathedral of the Weald’, the church benefited from the town’s thriving cloth industry.
 The church includes some fascinating features including a ‘total immersion font’.
 In 1710 this curious structure was commissioned by the vicar in order to combat the growing numbers of townsfolk worshipping at the Baptist church.
 It would appear his plan failed, as there is only one record of a baptism there!
 The church has beautiful acoustics and is used throughout the year for many concerts, by school choirs, the local choral society, the town band and other soloists and choirs

 Above the North Door, you will find a stained-glass window that was bequeathed to the church by Clement Cramp; a local 19th century philanthropist who left a sizeable sum in his will "for the benefit of the people of the parish".
 This money went on to fund the founding of Colliers Green Primary School.

 Every year St Dunstan’s Church give each of our Leavers a Bible.

 Did you know that if Colliers Green were to lie on the other side of the road it would be in the parish of St Mary’s Goudhurst?

 For this reason, we are very lucky to have the support of not one but two churches.
-Reverend Hugh Nelson and the church’s lay minister, Caroline Turvey, are now regular visitors to the school and help to enrich the school’s Christian ethos by enabling the children to gain insights from different perspectives and through different role-models.
+Goudhurst and Kilndown's lay minister, Caroline Turvey, is a regular visitor to the school and helps to enrich the school’s Christian ethos by enabling the children to gain insights from different perspectives and through different role-models.